prateekraut18/E--Commerce-Analysis/README.md

 - ## 👩‍💻 Author
 **Pratik Raut**
-Data Analyst | E-Commerce Analytics | Tableau & Power BI Developer (https://github.com/prateekraut18/E--Commerce-Analysis/edit/main/README.md)
+Business Analyst | E-Commerce Analytics | Tableau & Power BI Developer (https://github.com/prateekraut18/E--Commerce-Analysis/edit/main/README.md)

 - **Contributors:**
 Contributions are welcome!
 Check the `CONTRIBUTORS.md` to see all contributors and learn how to contribute.